maatouk/Large-scale-constrained-GPs/README.md

 # Large-scale constrained Gaussian processes for shape-restriced function estimation

 This repository contains R codes and functions for implementing the large-scale constrained Gaussian processes for shape restricted function estimate based on Maatouk et al. (2023a), Maatouk et al. (2023b), Ray et al. (2020), and Maatouk and Bay (2017).
+Furthermore, it includes two functions for generating very large Gaussian vector extracted from stationary Gaussian processes.

 # Description of the associated R files:
 1. 'all_base_functions.R' file contains all the required base functions to generate the large-scale constrained GP models, including functions like